nkuehn/mdx-deck-layout-proportional/README.md

 Status: Works, let's see where we can get to.

-Preview: https://nkuehn.github.io/mdx-deck-layout-proportional/public/ (build simply committed here)
+Preview: https://nkuehn.github.io/mdx-deck-layout-proportional/ (build simply committed here, only first slide available atm)

 ## Goal: